All Episodes

 So there's the National Faith Advisory Board.

-Uh there's the White House Faith Office.
+There's the White House Faith Office.

-President Trump signed the executive order uh to establish that, and it's being led by Pastor Paula White, who's doing a phenomenal job, and Jenny Korn there as well.
+President Trump signed the executive order to establish that, and it's being led by Pastor Paula White, who's doing a phenomenal job, and Jenny Korn there as well.

-And so they're making sure that those agencies are not persecuting people of faith, or that there's just even cultural persecution of faith happening.
+And so they're making sure that those agencies are not persecuting people of faith or that there's just even cultural persecution of faith happening.

 They're making sure that those things don't happen like church attacks.

-Church attacks have risen over 700 percent since 2018.
+Church attacks have risen over 700% since 2018.

 So that's the role of the faith office.